 Communications and interpersonal effectiveness

-This online degree offers 5 start dates per year and an accelerated course format which will allow you to complete your degree in half the time of a traditional, semester-based program.
+This online degree offers five start dates per year and courses run year-round.
+This accelerated course format allows you to complete your degree in half the time of a traditional, semester-based program.
+Each online course is seven weeks long.
 A full-time student can complete this degree in one year; a part-time student can complete the degree in 24 months.

 You may earn a graduate-level credential and advance your career while you work toward your MS. The advanced certificate in health care finance stands alone, and may also be applied to your MS degree.